The SOFIA Massive (SOMA) Star Formation Q-band Follow-up. II. Hydrogen Recombination Lines Toward High-Mass Protostars

 \subsection{Properties of millimeter hydrogen recombination lines}

-Figures \ref{fig:recom1}, \ref{fig:recom2}, and \ref{fig:recom3} show the observed and Gaussain fitted spectra towards G45.12, G45.47 and G28.20, respectively.
+Figures \ref{fig:recom1}, \ref{fig:recom2}, and \ref{fig:recom3} show the observed and Gaussian fitted spectra towards G45.12, G45.47 and G28.20, respectively.
 The line width (FWHM, $\Delta v$) and peak intensity ($T_{\rm mb}$) of each observed HRL are measured by fitting a single Gaussian to the observed spectrum.
-However, the fitting result obtained for the H55$\alpha$ line may not be accurate due to the absorption feature in the observed profile.
-The line parameters of all the observed transitions, such as rest frequency ($\nu_0$), full-width at half maxima (FWHM), intensity, and integrated intensity, are summarized in Table \ref{tab:lines}.
+However, the fitting result obtained for the H55$\alpha$ line may not be accurate due to the discontinuity feature in the observed profile.
+The discontinuity in the observed profile is due to the emission being detected in two different sections of the FFTS.
+The line parameters of all the observed transitions, such as rest frequency ($\nu_0$), full-width at half maximum (FWHM), intensity, and integrated intensity, are summarized in Table \ref{tab:lines}.
 We find that the line width of G45.12 is around 40 km s$^{-1}$, $\sim$ 30-40 km s$^{-1}$ in G45.47 and $\sim$ 30-35 km s$^{-1}$ for G28.20 (see \ref{tab:lines}).
 If we consider a temperature $T_e= 10^{4}\:$K, the thermal line width of hydrogen is 21.4 km s$^{-1}$.
 Hence, thermal broadening alone cannot explain the observed line width, which requires nonthermal motion of the gas contributing to the broadening.

 Table \ref{tab:fwhm-ratio} shows the linewidth ratios of detected H$n\alpha$ (i.e., $n =$ 51, 55, 53, 54, 55, 57, 58) to the H56$\alpha$ and H$n\beta$ ($n =$ 64, 65, 66, 67, 68, 69, 79, 70 72, 73) to the H71$\beta$.
 The ratios are close to unity for all transitions, which indicates that different transitions are probing the same gas under the same physical conditions.
 Some relative differences may be due to microturbulence and different gas kinematics, such as rotation and outflow.
 The line width of the recombination lines is discussed in more detail in Section \ref{sec:3.3}.